72-Page Dental WordPress Rebuild, Shipped to Spec in 18 Days — White-Label Delivery for a US Marketing Agency

 How We Did It

 1. Design-faithful reproduction, page by page.
-The original site carried a bespoke design language that the agency wanted preserved exactly — not templated, not reinterpreted.
+The original site carried a custom design language that the agency wanted preserved exactly — not templated, not reinterpreted.
 Rather than forcing the layout into reusable templates, we rebuilt all 72 pages as individual visual reproductions, matching the original design block for block:

 - Homepage — hero, trust signals, and service overview